aallamaa/desir/README.rst

 Plus some nice pythonic stuff that will soon come.
 (message passing, iterator, dict, set and list transparent implementation)

+Desir is a permutation of Redis of course and related to the desire of antirez for 6379 (aka MERZ) http://antirez.com/print.php?postid=220

 Install
 =======